 UMB is committed to the education of its students.
 Over the past few years, UMB has increased its efforts to make students aware of the policies that govern the use of its computing facilities and systems and to encourage the responsible use of UMB computing resources.
 These efforts include providing information about copyright laws, particularly with regard to file sharing.

-In order to protect you and the university from legal actions, we want to help you better understand the acts that constitute violations of federal copyright law, especially with regard to peer-to-peer (P2P) networks.
+To protect you and the university from legal actions, we want to help you better understand the acts that constitute violations of federal copyright law, especially with regard to peer-to-peer (P2P) networks.
 If you use UMB’s network to access, download, upload, or otherwise share copyrighted materials without permission, without making a fair use, or without falling under another exception under copyright law, you are likely infringing copyright laws.

-In general, copyright infringement occurs whenever someone makes a copy of any copyrighted work, such as songs, videos, software, cartoons, photographs, stories, or novels, without permission (i.e., a license) from the copyright owner and without falling within the specific exceptions provided for under the copyright laws.
+In general, copyright infringement occurs when someone makes a copy of any copyrighted work, such as songs, videos, software, cartoons, photographs, stories, or novels, without permission (i.e., a license) from the copyright owner and without falling within the specific exceptions provided for under the copyright laws.
 These exceptions include, without limitation, "fair use," which is briefly described below, and provisions of the Audio Home Recording Act, which allow for noncommercial copying of lawfully acquired music onto recordable compact discs (CD-Rs).

 Peer-to-peer (P2P) computing is a powerful technology that has many uses.
 P2P networks can be used to share and exchange music, movies, software, and other electronic materials.
-The use of P2P networks to upload, download or share copyrighted material, such as movies, music, and software, can violate the rights of copyright owners.
+The use of P2P networks to upload, download, or share copyrighted material, such as movies, music, and software, can violate the rights of copyright owners.

-In the P2P file-sharing context, infringement may occur, for example, when one person purchases an authorized copy and then uploads it to a P2P network.
-When one person purchases a CD, creates an MP3 or other digital copy, and then uses a P2P network to share that digital copy with others, both the individual who makes the file available and those making copies may be found to have infringed the rights of the copyright owner(s) and may be violating federal copyright law.
+In the P2P file-sharing context, infringement may occur, for example, when one person purchases an authorized copy and uploads it to a P2P network.
+When one person purchases a CD, creates an MP3 or other digital copy, and uses a P2P network to share that digital copy with others, the individual who makes the file available and those making copies may be found to have infringed the rights of the copyright owner(s) and may be violating federal copyright law.